ablab/spades/README.md

 <a name="sec1"></a>
 # About SPAdes

-SPAdes &ndash; St. Petersburg genome assembler &ndash; is an assembly toolkit containing various assembly pipelines.
+SPAdes - St. Petersburg genome assembler - is an assembly toolkit containing various assembly pipelines.
 This manual will help you to install and run SPAdes.
 SPAdes version 3.15.3 was released under GPLv2 on July 22, 2021 and can be downloaded from <http://cab.spbu.ru/software/spades/>.

 The latest SPAdes paper describing various pipelines in a protocol format is available [here](https://currentprotocols.onlinelibrary.wiley.com/doi/abs/10.1002/cpbi.102).